majbacka-labs/nixos.fi/docs/concept.md

 - **Dependency on Network**: Ephemeral environments rely heavily on robust network infrastructure.
 Any network instability or downtime directly impacts the ability to boot and use machines, potentially leading to productivity loss in critical moments.
 This can be fixed by having a fallback operating system for each machine, either traditionally installed or planted in a boot partition with [rEFInd](http://www.rodsbooks.com/refind/) as a boot manager. rEFInd is the preferable solution since it can boot the exact same images that are available from the netboot server.

-- **Initial Setup Complexity**: Setting up the netbooting environment and transitioning your old setups to a declarative OS can be complex and time-consuming.
-It requires a deep understanding of networking and the Nix language.
-We could lower this threshold with the productization of Nixie, see '[product](./product.md)' documentation.
-The only solution at the moment is to learn Nix, hire someone who has, or use external tools for creating the configurations, like [HomestakerOS by Ponkila](https://github.com/ponkila/HomestakerOS).
+- **Initial Setup Complexity**: Setting up the netbooting environment via Nixie and transitioning your old setups to a declarative OS can be complex and time-consuming.
+At a minimum, it requires an intermediate understanding of networking and the Nix language.
+We could try to lower this threshold with the productization of Nixie; see the '[product](./product.md)' documentation.
+The only solution at the moment is to learn Nix, find someone who has, or use existing tools for creating the configurations, like [HomestakerOS by Ponkila](https://github.com/ponkila/HomestakerOS).

 ## Conclusion